makersacademy/chitter-challenge/Development_notes.md

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter

+---

+SHOUTER
+for when your tweets aren't loud enough